feedbee/strava-club-events/README.md

 ### ⚠️ Limitations

 This is a development-focused application with the following considerations:
-- Uses a static session secret (not suitable for production)
-- No refresh token rotation (sessions expire with the access token)
-- Events are fetched on each page load (no caching)
+- Limited security features (no session invalidation, no rate limiting)
-- Minimal error handling in the UI
+- Limited error handling in the UI
+- Mobile UI is not optimized

 ### 📜 License